 Second, the diversification in the Acorns portfolios is good, but not traditional.
 Again, while we are only talking about hundreds or a few thousands of dollars, it really isn’t material, but if you ever did end up with a lot of money in your Acorns investment account, you would want to ensure that you compensate, if necessary, in other areas of your portfolio.

 Typically, a financial advisor or financial planner would divide up your money in stocks and bonds to achieve a portfolio that matches your risk tolerance.
 At most major brokerages or investment firms, that would entail mutual funds or ETFs just like with Acorns.
 The difference is in two major areas, and one minor one.

-First, most diversified portfolios include some exposure to international stocks, and so does Acorns.
-However, Acorns only includes emerging markets, that is economies that are still developing.
-That means your Acorns portfolio does not include much investment in Europe, Japan, or Australia.
-This isn’t necessarily good or bad, but it is different.
-Since emerging markets are more volatile this choice means dialing back the international exposure quite a bit for the more conservative portfolio choices.
+Most diversified portfolios include some exposure to international stocks, and so does Acorns.
+Acorns includes emerging markets, that is economies that are still developing.
+That means your Acorns portfolio includes investments outside of Europe, Japan, or Australia.
+This isn’t necessarily good or bad, but since emerging markets are more volatile this choice means dialing back the international exposure quite a bit for the more conservative portfolio choices.